The Problem at Hand

 I probably understand such things at a level well above the average geocacher right now.
 It seemed reasonable to investigate how to extend this work into the display on the Garmin Montana.
-It was slow work, but I eventually made something that’s better than my previous attempt.
-Better, but not quite as good as I wanted.
+It was slow work, but I eventually improved upon my previous attempt.
+It’s better, but not quite as good as I wanted.

 Not long after I got the Garmin Montana (the first one, which I ultimately lost down a drain in Letchworth) I explored changing the icons to make them more visible against the collection of fairly busy and colourful maps on the device.
 I was happy with the results (see Garmin Custom Icons) at that point, but a couple of things still irritated me about it.

 It proved to be a very frustrating dive into some fairly dark recesses of the internet.
-After much pain I eventually found a post on a forum site from a well-known London cacher.
-It stressed that on the Montana your options are very limited.
+After much pain, I eventually found a post on a forum site from a well-known London cacher.
+I discovered that on the Montana your options are very limited.
 He suggested the best thing to do, and that’s what I’ve implemented.
 What he confirmed was :

 - Custom icons on the Montana can only be applied to waypoints, not to geocaches

 - The Montana relies on a fixed relationship between cache type and icon which is embedded in the firmware somewhere, not in a configuration file – the <sym> tag in a GPX file is irrelevant because the Montana doesn’t use it

 - The list of acceptable names for geocache icons is quite limited – it doesn’t cover the full range of geocache types at all, presumably because many of them are rarely available in practice

 - If you provide a Montana with a cache type it doesn’t understand then it defaults to the bucket “Geocache” icon